Catherine of Braganza: Queen consort (1662–1685)

-Although her difficulties with the English language persisted, as time went on, the once rigidly formal Portuguese Infanta mellowed and began to enjoy some of the more innocent pleasures of the court.
+Although her difficulties with the English language persisted, as time went on, Catherine mellowed and began to enjoy some of the more innocent pleasures of the court.
 She loved to play cards and shocked devout Protestants by playing on Sundays.
 She enjoyed dancing and took great delight in organising masques.
 She had a great love for the countryside and picnics; fishing and archery were also favourite pastimes.
-In 1670, on a trip to Audley End with her ladies-in-waiting, the once chronically shy Catherine attended a country fair disguised as a village maiden, but was soon discovered and, due to the large crowds, forced to make a hasty retreat.
-And when in 1664 her favourite painter, Jacob Huysmans, a Flemish Catholic, painted her as St Catherine, it promptly set a trend among court ladies.
+In 1670, on a trip to Audley End with her ladies-in-waiting, Catherine attended a country fair disguised as a village maiden, but was soon discovered and, due to the large crowds, forced to make a hasty retreat.
+In 1664 her favourite painter, Jacob Huysmans, a Flemish Catholic, painted her as St Catherine, it promptly set a trend among court ladies.

 She did not involve herself in English politics, instead she kept up an active interest in her native country.
 Anxious to re-establish good relations with the pope and perhaps gain recognition for Portuguese independence, she sent Richard Bellings, later her principal secretary, to Rome with letters for the pope and several cardinals.
 In 1669 she involved herself in the last-ditch effort to relieve Candia in Crete, which was under siege by the Ottoman Empire and whose cause Rome was promoting, although she failed to persuade her husband to take any action.
 In 1670, as a sign of her rising favour with the then-new Pope Clement X, she requested and was granted devotional objects.
 The same year, Charles II ordered the building of a Royal yacht HMY Saudadoes for her, used for pleasure trips on the River Thames and to maintain communications with the Queen's homeland of Portugal, making the journey twice.